Top Menu

 PREP-WORK

-Installation usually starts on the wall opposite the entrance door or along the most important side of the room.
+Installation usually starts on the wall opposite the entrance door or along the most essential side of the room.
 In my case, that main wall was very crooked.
-I placed the first plank, all along that wall and noticed a big gap there in the center of the wall, in between the plank and the wall. (left picture below).
+I placed the first plank along that wall and noticed a significant gap in the center of the wall between the plank and the wall. (left picture below).

-The solution to getting rid of that gap on the plank comes by scribing or copying the shape of the wall all along the plank & trimming it.
+The solution to getting rid of that gap on the plank is to scribe or copy the wall's shape along the plank & trim it.

-I used a compass to mark that line, then I used a jigsaw to cut all along that line.
+I used a compass to mark the line, then a jigsaw to cut along it.

 INSTALLING THE FIRST PLANK

-Once I came back to the room, I checked the opposite wall by placing a plank all along and it was perfectly straight.
-That realization made me change my strategy and instead, started the installation right there.
+Once I came back to the room, I checked the opposite wall by placing a plank all along, and it was perfectly straight.
+That realization made me change my strategy and, instead, start the installation right there.

 Measure and cut out the planks around the electrical, or in my case, the fan duct.